m-j-z/StashUp/README.md

   <h3>Michael Zhu</h3>
   <pre>
+  Core components:
-  Implemented AuthViewModel, AuthViewModelFactory and AuthRepository that has login, register, and forgot password methods that interacts with Firebase Authentication with MVVM architecture
+    Created AuthViewModel, AuthViewModelFactory and AuthRepository that interacts with Firebase Authentication to verify/register users
-  Implemented methods that allows for profile detail changes that updates Firebase Authentication Implemented a way to change currency type using the Currency library Implemented methods that used a JSON library to get all countries and cities from a JSON file Implemented methods to create transactions Implemented the transaction list on the Transaction page that displays all transactions a user owns Implemented a feature that allows the user to have a more detailed look at a transaction Implemented TransactionViewModel, TransactionViewModelFactory and TransactionRepository that has methods to store transaction data to and retrieves transaction data from Firebase database with MVVM architecture
+    Currency type changer using a Currency Library Extract countries and cities data from a JSON file Created Transaction ViewModel, TransactionViewModelFactory, and Transaction Repository with methods to store and retrieve data from Firebase with MVVM architecture
-  Implemented a feature that generates and reads QR codes that can retrieve transaction data from Firebase database Implemented a feature that allows the user to edit and update the edited data to Firebase Implemented a custom Adapter that displays transactions in a RecyclerView Implemented a custom BaseAdapter that displays persons in a ListView
+    Custom adapter to display transactions in a RecyclerView Custom adapter to display persons in a ListView Authentication implementations such as:
+    Login and Register functionality
+    Forgot Password functionality
+    Profile update methods functionality
+  Transactions implementations such as:
+    Transaction creation
+    Transaction list which displays all transactions owned by or shared with the user Feature to edit transaction details and save to Firebase Feature to fetch transactions with QR codes or by an identifier
   </pre>

 </details>